How to See Who Viewed Your Google Doc

 5. Under Document setting, toggle Show my view history for this document to off.

-This option is also available in the personal or free version of Google Docs.
-If you’re working on a document but don’t want your collaborators to know until you’re ready to share your final revisions, you can turn off your view history.
+This option is also available in the personal or free Google Docs version.
+You can turn off your view history if you’re working on a document but don’t want your collaborators to know until you’re ready to share your final revisions.

 1. Start by opening Google Sheets and clicking on Settings.
 Google Sheets Menu

-2. The Settings menu allows you to turn off your view history with the Activity Dashboard settings.
-Once you’ve toggled this to the Off position, click OK to save changes.
+2. The Settings menu lets you turn off your view history with the Activity Dashboard settings.
+Click OK to save changes once you’ve toggled this to the Off position.
 Google Sheets Settings

 How to See Who Made Changes to Your Google Doc

-Version control is very important, especially if you work in a regulated industry.
+Version control is essential, primarily if you work in a regulated industry.
 Version control is something Google Docs has done well for a while.
 Docs will show who has edited a document, saved it, or shared it.
-This actually works not just with G Suite but with personal Google Docs, as well.
+This works not just with G Suite but with personal Google Docs.

 If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out by following these steps: